Surfing in the United States

 Surfing in the United States is a popular hobby in coastal areas, and more recently due to the invention of wave pools, inland regions of the country.
 It contributes to a lifestyle and culture in which millions participate and which millions more have an interest.
-USA surfing is the governing body for the sport of surfing in the United States, with surf leagues such as the World Surf League available in the country.
+USA Surfing is the National Governing Body (NGB) for the sport of surfing in the United States, with surf leagues such as the World Surf League available in the country.
 Surfing can be traced back to 17th Century Hawaii and has evolved over time into the professional sport it is today, with surfing being included for the first time in the 2020 Summer Olympics in Tokyo.

 History

 Surfing was first documented by Captain James Cook in 1767 during his expeditions across the Pacific Ocean in Tahiti and Hawaii, however research suggests that surfing dates back to ancient Polynesian cultures up to a thousand years ago.
 Throughout the Pacific, wave-riding existed in various forms, however only in Hawaii did it embed itself within the social, political and religious fabric of society.
 At the time of the European's arrival surfing was deeply embedded in Hawaiian society.
 Hawaiian petroglyphs dated to AD 1000 depict surfing and surfboard making.
 The boards in Hawaii were longer and heavier than other Polynesian colonies, and only there were references to sitting, kneeling and standing on specialised surfboards recorded dating back to AD 500.
 By 1778 ancient Hawaiians were using three types of timber to make surfboards – Acacia koa, Artocarpus altilis, and Erythrina sandwicensis.
 Hawaiian balsa was the post popular material to craft surfboards with due to its light weight and superior buoyancy.
 Surfing in ancient Hawaii transcended class divisions, with men, women and children all riding waves for pleasure.
 Most Hawaiian families owned a surfboard, and were decorated and named.
 For ancient Hawaiians surfing was seen as a social, communal and even sexual activity.

 Surfing was brought to the United States in July 1885 when three teenage Hawaiian princes, David Kawananakoa, Edward Keliʻiahonui and Jonah Kūhiō Kalaniana'ole, surfed the mouth of the San Lorenzo River in Santa Cruz on custom-shaped redwood boards.
 In 1907 George Freeth demonstrated surfing as a publicity stunt at Venice Beach to promote Abbot Kinney's resort, Venice of America.

 Surfing on the East Coast of the United States was pioneered in 1909 by Burke Haywood Bridgers in Wrightsville Beach, North Carolina.
 After finding little success with lightweight, juniper boards, Bridgers wrote to Alexander Hume Ford and the Hawaiian newspapers for advice about board shapes and design, and surfing styles.
 Bridgers continued to craft his own surfboards and promote surfing in North Carolina.
-Duke Kahanamoku, the father of modern surfing, introduced the sport to New Yorkers in 1912 while en route from Honolulu to the Stockholm Olympic Games at Rockaway Beach.
+Duke Kahanamoku, the father of modern surfing, introduced the sport to New Yorkers at Rockaway Beach in 1912 while en route from Honolulu to the 1912 Summer Olympics in Stockholm.